Following this Spring's upsurge in Black Lives Matter protests, police department moves to crush all signs of dissent.

 • • •

 Following the videotaped murder of George Floyd by Minneapolis police in late May, massive Black Lives Matter protests erupted across New York City.
-They continued a near daily basis over the next month.
+They continued on a near-daily basis over the next month.
 The NYPD was frequently overwhelmed and, like many other embattled police departments across the country, responded to protests against police violence with more violence — shoving peaceful protesters to the ground, clubbing them with batons, driving police SUVs into crowds, kettling protesters and then arresting them en masse even when they tried to comply with police orders.

 Here in New York, large Black Lives Matter protests subsided by the end of June.
-At about the same time City Council approved an annual budget that pretended to cut $1 billion from the annual police budget while doing no such thing.
+At about the same time, City Council approved an annual budget that pretended to cut $1 billion from the annual police budget while doing no such thing.
 The media spotlight moved on.

-Since then, protests for racial justice and other progressive causes have still been taking place in the City, usually multiple days of every week.
+Since then, protests for racial justice and other progressive causes have still been taking place in the city, usually multiple days of every week.
 But they are much smaller, averaging 50-200 participants, and present little to no threat to public safety.
 Yet, over the past four months, an Indypendent investigation has found that on at least 18 occasions peaceful protesters have been violently attacked and/or arrested by police (See sidebar).
 These crackdowns receive fleeting coverage at most and are invariably treated as one-off incidents — not as a part of an ongoing pattern of police repression.

 These smaller protests are valuable for movements because they help build confidence and cohesion within and between groups and help prepare the soil from which larger protests and widespread grassroots organizing will spring in the future.
 When they are violently driven from the streets and participants are deterred from joining in future protests, the whole point of having a First Amendment right to protest is short-circuited.